-This course will explore 1) the distinct perspective and genius the African American Church has brought to the preaching task and 2) the role of celebration in the African American pulpit.
+This course will explore 1) the dis nct perspec ve and genius the African American Church has brought to the preaching task and 2) the role of celebra on in the African American pulpit.
 This is a one week intensive offered during the J-term.
 This course is taught as pass/fail.